-If the KVM Over the NETTM switch's network environment contains a device (such as a router) that supports the IPv6 Stateless Autoconfiguration function, the KVM Over the NETTM switch can obtain its prefix information from that device in order to generate its IPv6 address.
+If the KVM over IP switch's network environment contains a device (such as a router) that supports the IPv6 Stateless Autoconfiguration function, the KVM over IP switch can obtain its prefix information from that device in order to generate its IPv6 address.
 For example, 2001::74ff:fe6e:59.

-As above, the address is displayed in the General list box of the Device Management \rightarrow Device Information page (see page 146).
+As above, the address is displayed in the General list box of the Device Management $\rightarrow$ Device Information page (see page 152).